 2048 + 256 + 128 + 4 + 2 + 1 = 2439

 Of course we don’t have to rely on this manual method to convert numbers, it simply serves as an explanation so that you understand how to convert the numbers.
-You can use this handy online converter to do the maths for you!

-We can refer to 8 bits as one byte of data.
-Therefore to represent a number greater than 256 in an 8-bit system, we would need to use two bytes of data.
+To represent a number greater than 256 in an 8-bit system, we would need to use two bytes of data.
 For example if we wanted to represent “2439” in an 8-bit system, we would need to use two bytes of data.

 "00001001" and "10000111"

-An 8-bit system is usually thought of as a good compromise between cost and performance, although a 12-bit or even 16-bit system would give noticeably better results.
+An 8-bit system is usually thought of as a good compromise between cost and performance, although a 12-bit or even 16-bit system would give better results.

-An 8-bit system can represent up to 256 steps but a 16-bit system does not represent 512 steps, it represents 65,535 steps!
+For example, an 8-bit system can represent up to 256 steps but a 16-bit system does not represent 512 steps, it represents 65,535 steps!

 Let’s look at a simple calculation that we can use to convert a step number into a value of percentage that makes sense in terms of our duty cycle.